-To prepare for an exciting career that combines expertise in clinical medicine, management, information technology, electronic health record systems, and finance, Temple University offers one of the oldest programs leading to a Bachelor of Science degree in Health Information Management (BSHIM).
+To prepare for an exciting career that combines expertise in clinical medicine, management, information technology, electronic health record systems, and finance, Temple University offers a Bachelor of Science degree in Health Information Management (BSHIM).

 Temple’s BSHIM program, accredited since 1969 by the Commission on Accreditation of Health Informatics and Information Management (CAHIIM), is one of only three in Pennsylvania and 54 in the U.S.